tmarkec/Lake-dippers/README.md

  ## Bugs
 - as I was buliding website I was constantly debuging and changing my code
 - I had big performance issues in the beggining with the webiste but I've managed to improve it by shrinking the size of my images
-- bellow 370px of width of the screen footer looks little bit messy, and 'photo gallery text border is way to big for text
-- logo in the header is little bit less visible due to opacity for the navigation bar

 ## Features
  - Navigation
    - navigation is placed on top of the page it shows clicklable logo in the top left corner which will bring us on directly on the home page